Only a Dream

 About the Book

-Only a Dream is a rhyming picture book for children ages 4-8 that addresses nightmares and nighttime fears through a framework of empowerment, mindfulness, and emotional literacy.
-Through the story of a child who wakes frightened from a series of vivid nightmares, the book offers a toolkit of concrete strategies for transforming fear into courage and self-understanding.
+Only a Dream is a rhyming picture book for children ages 4 to 8 that addresses nightmares and nighttime fears through a framework of empowerment, mindfulness, and emotional literacy.
+Through the story of a child who wakes frightened from a series of vivid nightmares, the book offers a toolkit of strategies for transforming fear into courage and self-understanding.
 Best enjoyed as a shared read-aloud experience between children and the caring adults in their lives.

-The original tissue paper collage illustrations—incorporating childhood drawings by the author’s children—give the book a handmade, dreamlike visual quality that complements its subject matter.
+The tissue paper collage illustrations—some of which incorporate childhood drawings by the author’s children—give the book a handmade, dreamlike visual quality that complements its subject matter.
 The narrative draws on Jungian dream psychology, presenting nightmare figures not as threats to be escaped but as messengers to be understood.
-It introduces children to foundational mindfulness concepts including emotional awareness, the practice of lucid dreaming, and the calming power of gratitude and visualization.
-Strategies presented in the story include keeping a dream journal, using a special night light, turning a magical pillow to its good-dreams side, sharing worries with a trusted adult, and learning to recognize when one is dreaming in order to consciously change the dream.
+It introduces children to mindfulness concepts including emotional awareness, the practice of lucid dreaming, and the calming power of visualization.

 Written and illustrated by a former kindergarten and preschool teacher, meditation teacher, and mother, Only a Dream integrates principles from child development, transpersonal psychology, and contemplative practice into an accessible, warmly illustrated story.